witrac/iot-embeddedc/README.md

 ```

-**Note** : *yield* function must be called periodically to receive commands.
+**Note** : `yield` function must be called periodically to receive commands.

 Publishing events
 ------------------

-Events can be published by using the function publishEvent.
+Events can be published by using the function `publishEvent`.
 The parameters to the function are:

 -   eventType - Type of event to be published e.g status, gps
 -   eventFormat - Format of the event e.g json